Young Trees

 Commonly used as a multi-stem shrub for thick privacy hedges, Clusia has quickly become South Florida’s most popular hedge plant.

-The main qualities that make Clusia a great hedge material (white fly resistance, fullness, fast-growth and drought resistance), are what also make it an ideal ornamental tree.
+The main qualities that make Clusia great for hedges (white fly resistance, fullness, fast-growth and drought resistance), also make it an ideal ornamental tree.

 While Clusia is not (yet) widely used as a single-trunk tree, this early trend is sure to give your landscape a modern, eye-catching look with its beautiful, round, and thick leaves.